7 Ways To Tell Your Staff You’re Thankful For Them This Thanksgiving

 Set aside time during the week of Thanksgiving or the week before for everyone to step away from their work, socialize, and enjoy a meal together.
 It can be as simple as a pizza party or as elaborate as a full turkey dinner, complete with dressing, cranberry sauce, and pie to finish.
 The important thing is that it’s a chance for staff members to connect with you and each other, get a little break during the day, and understand how thankful you are for all of them.

 While you don’t need to give staff members a pat on the back every time they do something well, occasionally acknowledging the ways that they contribute to the team will let them know that you notice and appreciate their work.

-At our last bi-annual On-Site Meeting, Tim Stevens introduced us to an exercise that facilitated expressing appreciation for our coworkers.
+For example, a member of our team introduced us to an exercise that facilitated expressing appreciation for our coworkers.
 Each person takes a turn standing up and answering a few questions about him or herself from other staff members.
 Then, staff members have an opportunity to say what they appreciate about that person.
 Finally, everyone gives him or her a standing ovation.
 It may sound corny, but as an introvert who took part in this activity, I have to admit that it definitely made me feel valued by my colleagues, even if it was a little uncomfortable to be the center of attention.
 The Thanksgiving meal would be a great time for this activity.
 If you have a large staff, you could highlight one or two people at weekly or monthly meetings.

 3. Praise them privately.

 Accolades don’t need to be received in public to be meaningful.
 A nice note, heartfelt email, or even a simple, genuine expression of gratitude for a person’s contributions to the work of the church can make a huge difference in his or her workweek.